camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 ### Custom query

-The plugin mechanism allows us to provide additional SQL queries that may be run against the process engine database.
+The plug-in mechanism allows us to provide additional SQL queries that may be run against the process engine database.
 Those queries must be defined via MyBatis mapping files.

-To implement a custom query, we will create a file `sample.xml` in the directory `org/camunda/bpm/cockpit/plugin/sample/queries`:
+To implement a custom query, we will create a file `sample.xml` in the directory `org/camunda/bpm/cockpit/plugin/sample/queries` with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>